 Otherwise, A3 is the MPDU Address 3 field.

+Note - If the MPDU Address 3 field is either the Mesh DA or the Mesh SA (see Table 9-77 (Address field contents for mesh Data and Multihop Action frames)), then the A3 is the MPDU Address 3 field.

 SC – MPDU Sequence Control field, with the Sequence Number subfield (bits 4–15 of the Sequence Control field) masked out.
 The Fragment Number subfield is not modified.